iotexhackthons/IoTeX-Documentation-Review/README.md

 # IoTeX-Documentation-Review
- A review of the IoTeX documentation for GitCoin bounty.
+ A review of the IoTeX documentation for [Gitcoin bounty](https://gitcoin.co/issue/iotexproject/halogrants/32/100025753).

 ## Deliverable